vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

   <img src="images_christmas_decorations/paper_star.webp" alt="paper stars" width="300px"/>

 I solved this by using battery powered LED lights, which are controllable via an infrared remote.
-I used a Zigbee programmable infrared receiver and transmitter which can learn from the original remote.
+I used a Zigbee programmable infrared receiver and transmitter which can learn from the original remote.\
-This transmitter is a Zigbee, battery powered, device that can be placed in the sight of multiple stars.
+This transmitter is a Wifi or Zigbee, battery powered, device that can be placed in the sight of multiple infrared devices. \
-I have it at a distance of five meters and still works great as long as your star is made of thin carton/paper.
+I have it at a distance of five meters, and still it works great as long as the star is made of thin carton/paper otherwise the signal can't get through the paper to reach the LED.

 #### The programmable infrared remote

-I used the [Moes UFO-R11](https://www.zigbee2mqtt.io/devices/UFO-R11.html){{imgZ2M}}, a battery powered (wireless) Zigbee programmable infared receiver and transmitter to replace the original LED light remote.\
+I used the [Moes UFO-R11](https://www.zigbee2mqtt.io/devices/UFO-R11.html){{imgZ2M}}, a battery powered (wireless) Zigbee programmable infrared receiver and transmitter to replace the original LED light remote.
 This device can store multiple different signals.
+Also the original remote can be used to control them!

 Learn mode: